-MATH 092T 5 credits Introduction to Technical Math
+MATH 092T 5 credits Introduction to Technical Mathematics

-An introductory course in applied mathematics for Industrial and Technical Programs that covers arithmetic operations with signed numbers, fractions and decimals; measuring methodology and unit conversion; and basic algebraic concepts including solving linear equations and systems of equations.
+An introductory course in applied mathematics for industrial and technical programs that covers arithmetic operations with signed numbers, fractions and decimals; measuring methodology and unit conversion; and basic algebraic concepts including solving linear equations and systems of equations.
 Course intended to prepare students for MATH 100T.
+Prerequisites: placement into MATH 090 or higher.

-MATH 093 5 credits Pre Algebra
+MATH 093 5 credits Pre-Algebra

-The course is designed for students transitioning between arithmetic and algebra.
 Students will review arithmetic with real numbers, work with expressions containing variables, solve linear equations, graph linear equations in two dimensions, calculate slopes and intercepts for lines, and use unit analysis to solve applications.
 This course prepares students for MATH 098.
-Prerequisites: "C" or better in MATH 090 or appropriate placement score.
+Concurrent enrollment in SDS 103 is recommended.
+Prerequisites: MATH 090 with a grade of "C" (2.0) or better, ABE 040 with a "B" or better or appropriate placement score.